Muffins Made with Greek Yogurt: Moist, Protein-Packed, and Perfect Every Time

 • Let muffins rest in the pan for 5 minutes, then transfer to a wire rack.

-Pro tip: Don’t overmix—this keeps the crumb tender.
+Pro tip: Don’t overmix—this retains the crumb tender.

 One of the joys of yogurt-based muffins is how easily you can change the flavor.